decred/dcrdocs/docs/getting-started/install-guide.md

 2. Double click the `decrediton-0.8.2.dmg` file once downloaded to mount the disk image.

-3. Drag the decrediton.app into your Applications folder within the disk image.
+3. Drag the decrediton.app into the link to your Applications folder within the disk image.

 > Linux